apollo-elements/apollo-elements/docs/content/guides/getting-started/codegen/_index.md

 Using the `@graphql-codegen/cli` package and its plugins, you can automatically generate TypeScript typings from your schema and query documents.

+> **Note**: This guide was written for GraphQL Code Generator v2, but the configuration shown here is also compatible with v5.
+For the latest features and configuration options, see the [official GraphQL Code Generator documentation](https://the-guild.dev/graphql/codegen).

 ## Install Dependencies

 ```bash